Polygyny threshold model

-The polygyny threshold model is an explanation of polygyny, the mating of one male of a species with more than one female.
+The polygyny threshold model is an evolutionary explanation of polygyny, the mating of one male of a species with more than one female.
 The model shows how females may gain a higher level of biological fitness by mating with a male who already has a mate.
 The female makes this choice despite other surrounding males because the choice male's genetics, territory, food supply, or other important characteristics are better than those of his competitors, even with two females on the territory.